stanwood/handbook/README.md

 See our private [recruitment section](https://gitlab.com/stanwood/internal/recruiting/blob/master/process.md).

-This information is private, as they contain tasks candidates need to solve and questions they need to answer.
+Note: This information is private, as they contain tasks candidates need to solve and questions they need to answer.

 Being able to prepare in advance defeats the purpose.